 - Bond materials to prevent shifting

-While every material in a disposable hygiene product plays an important role, knowing how and where to use adhesive can truly impact overall core integrity and performance.
-Important points to consider when building a thinner traditional core include:
+All components of the core add value, and adhesives are no exception.
+Knowing how and where to use the right adhesives can impact overall core integrity and performance.
+Particular points to consider when building a traditional core include:

-Adhesive Placement — Top core adhesive can slow down liquid absorption in to the core.
-Bottom core adhesive can improve durability and speed up absorption.
+Adhesive Placement — Adhesive applied to the top of the core can slow down liquid absorption into the core.
+Applying adhesive to the bottom of the core instead can improve durability and speed up absorption.

-Today’s many types of disposable hygiene cores are complex and intricate systems.
-That’s why it is important to seek the assistance of core experts early in the process.
-Bostik knows both disposable hygiene products and their adhesives inside and out.
-We can guide you in selecting the right adhesives as you move forward toward ever-thinner cores.
+Today’s many types of absorbent hygiene cores are complex and intricate systems.
+That is why it is helpful to seek the assistance of core experts early in the process.
+Bostik has extensive knowledge of both absorbent hygiene products and the adhesives they use.

 Additional value you can rely on with Bostik’s core adhesives